It’s no secret that unconscious bias in hiring is a big problem.

 Again, while the onus falls on you to fix it, technology makes it so you don’t have to do all the legwork yourself.

-Textio is another fantastic company reducing unconscious bias in hiring.
+Textio is a fantastic tool reducing unconscious bias in hiring.

 Textio analyzes millions of postings a month and provides real-time guidance on how to improve the wording within your job descriptions.
 They claim that with a high “Textio” score, you can recruit 25 percent more qualified people to interview.